 Many people grow herbs indoors during the winter when it’s too cold outside, but you can grow herbs inside any time of year.
-It is not as easy growing some herbs indoors as it is outside in a garden.
-However, there are a couple of extra considerations to grow them indoors all year round.
+It is not as easy to grow some herbs indoors as outside in a garden.
+However, there are a couple of extra considerations to growing them indoors all year round.
 Growing herbs indoors makes cutting easy and is an excellent idea if you don’t have a garden or balcony.
 It also elongates the season for annual herbs, so you’ll have fresh produce all year round.
 Worthy herbs to grow indoors on the windowsill all year round includes chives, parsley, basil, coriander, marjoram, dill, and mint.

-“Right now, there is a lot of money being put into this technology as more people are eager to grow plants indoors,” says Adam Doolingback to menu ↑
+“Right now, there is a lot of money being put into this technology as more people are eager to grow plants indoors,” says Adam Dooling

 - The smart Garden